Red (Treble Charger song)

 "Red" is a song by Canadian rock band Treble Charger.
 The song was originally released on their 1994 album, nc17, and was released as a single.
-It was re-recorded and re-released in 1997 as the third and final single from their album Maybe It's Me.
+The song was nominated for "Favourite New Song" at the 1995 CASBY Awards.
+In 1996, the song placed at number eight on the greatest Canadian songs of all time poll by music magazine Chart.
+In 1997, the song was re-recorded and re-released as the third and final single from their album Maybe It's Me.

+Commercial performance

 The song received heavy play on university and college radio and on Much Music.

-The single debuted at No. 25 on the Canadian RPM Alternative 30 on 1 December 1997.
+The re-recorded single debuted at No. 25 on the Canadian RPM Alternative 30 on 1 December 1997.
 The single was on the chart for six weeks, reaching its highest rank of No. 20 for the week of 15 December 1997.

-"Red" placed at number eight on the greatest Canadian songs of all time in a 1996 poll by music magazine Chart.
+The re-recorded version of "Red" also received significant airplay in the United States, peaking at No. 47 on the Radio & Records Rock chart in 1998.